wisnet/laravel-starter-kit/README.md

 - `php artisan starter-kit:assets` publishes JS and CSS assets.
 - `php artisan starter-kit:node` adds dependencies to `package.json`.
 - `php artisan starter-kit:webpack` updates `webpack.mix.js`.
+- `php artisan starter-kit:csp` installs and publishes CSP assets.

+## Content Security Policy

+Content Security Policy (CSP) is an important step in securing your project as it prevents external scripts to be executed.
+To better understand why you should set csp headers please read [this article](https://medium.com/hackernoon/im-harvesting-credit-card-numbers-and-passwords-from-your-site-here-s-how-9a8cb347c5b5) by [David Gilbertson](https://twitter.com/D__Gilbertson).

+CSP is included in the starter kit and turned on by default, you can turn it off by setting `CSP_ENABLED=false` in your `.env` file.

+By default only scripts, styles, images, media and form actions that originate from your site will be allowed.
+External styles and scripts provided by the starter kit will be allowed, additional external sources need to be allowed.

+To learn more about CSP and how to use it check the [docs at MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy)

 ## Next Steps